 12A.2.3 Measurement Capability

-UE SL RSTD measurement capability is as indicated by the UE in [sl-TDOA-ProvideCapabilities], according to TS 38.355 [37].
+UE SL RSTD measurement capability is as indicated by the UE in SL-TDOA-ProvideCapabilities, according to TS 38.355 [37].

 12A.2.4 Measurement Reporting Requirements

 The measurement reporting delay is defined as the time between the moment when the measurement report is triggered and the moment when the UE starts to transmit the measurement report over the air interface.